SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 ## Pipeline Kafka topics

-Similarly to models, when a [Pipeline](./kubernetes/resources/pipeline.md) is deployed in Seldon Core 2, Kafka input and output topics are automatically created for it.
+Similar to models, when a [Pipeline](./kubernetes/resources/pipeline.md) is deployed in Seldon Core 2, Kafka input and output topics are automatically created for it.
 These topics enable asynchronous processing across pipeline steps.

 As with models, the `cleanTopicsOnDelete` flag controls whether these topics are retained or removed when the pipeline is deleted: